Riyad959/Employee-Mix-java-/README.md

-# Java-GUI-Project
+# Employee-HR-Connect
-## Employee Management System in Java without MySQL
-* It is a small project built in Java language.
+- It is a small project built in Java language.
 I named it "HR-Connect"
+- Employee Management System in Java without MySQL
-## To see the branding of the project follow the [website](https://sites.google.com/diu.edu.bd/devdeo/)
+- To see the branding of the project follow the [website](https://sites.google.com/diu.edu.bd/devdeo/)

-# How to run this project
+# How to run
   - Install the NetBeans IDE in your system.
     - To install NetBeans, follow the [NetBeans Page](https://netbeans.apache.org/download/index.html).
   - Download and attach a Swing Container to your IDE.